Digital identity: Background

-Related terms
+Related information

-Subject and entity

-A digital identity may also be referred to as a digital subject or digital entity and is the digital representation of a set of claims made by one party about itself or another person, group, thing or concept.
+A digital identity may also be referred to as a digital subject or digital entity.
+They are the digital representation of a set of claims made by one party about itself or another person, group, thing, or concept.
+A digital twin which is also commonly known as a data double or virtual twin is a secondary version of the original user's data.
+Which is used both as a way to observe what said user does on the internet as well as customize a more personalized internet experience.
+Due to the collection of personal data, there have been many social, political, and legal controversies tying into data doubles.

-Attributes, preferences and traits
+Attributes, preferences, and traits

-The attributes of a digital identity are acquired and contain information about a subject, such as medical history, purchasing behaviour, bank balance, age and so on.
-Preferences retain a subject's choices such as favourite brand of shoes, preferred currency.
-Traits are features of the subject that are inherent, such as eye colour, nationality, place of birth.
-Although attributes of a subject can change easily, traits change slowly, if at all.
-A digital identity also has entity relationships derived from the devices, environment and locations from which an individual is active on the Internet.
+The attributes of a digital identity are acquired and contain information about a user, such as medical history, purchasing behavior, bank balance, age, and so on.
+Preferences retain a user's choices such as favorite brand of shoes, and preferred currency.
+Traits are features of the user that are inherent, such as eye color, nationality, and place of birth.
+Although attributes of a user can change easily, traits change slowly, if at all.
+A digital identity also has entity relationships derived from the devices, environment, and locations from which an individual is active on the Internet.
+Some of those include facial recognition, fingerprints, photos, and so many more personal attributes/preferences.

 Technical aspects

 Issuance

 Digital identities can be issued through digital certificates.
 These certificates contain data associated with a user and are issued with legal guarantees by recognized certification authorities.